London's Air Ambulance Charity: G-LNDN Walter

+Current aircraft

+The charity placed an order with Airbus Helicopters in July 2022 for two Airbus H135 helicopters to replace the existing fleet.

+On 1 October 2024, an event was held at RAF Northolt to mark the delivery of the two new H135 helicopters.
+It was attended by the charity's patron, Prince William, and charity supporter David Beckham.

+The new two helicopters are registered as G-LAAA Amy and G-LAAB Beth.
+Honoring Amy Johnson and Elizabeth Garrett Anderson.

 Rapid response cars

-At night, or when the helicopters are offline the medical crew still respond to emergencies, but travel in a specially equipped Škoda Octavia vRS and Škoda Kodiaq rapid response cars.
+At night, or when the helicopters are offline the medical crew still respond to emergencies, but travel in specially equipped rapid response cars.
 They are noticeable from other ambulance vehicles as they are painted in red with high-visibility markings to display their advanced trauma team status.

-A second four-wheel drive Skoda Kodiaq is also operated seven days a week by the Physician Response Unit (PRU).
+Another car is also operated seven days a week by the Physician Response Unit (PRU).

 Funding

-In the year ending March 2021, the charity's income was £12.5million.
-Expenditure was £13M, of which £6.9M was used to operate the air ambulance service.
+In the year ending March 2024, the charity's income was £24.1 million, including £375,000 of government grants.
+Expenditure was £16.8M, of which £7M (42%) was used to operate the air ambulance service and £9.7M was used for fundraising.
+In 2024, the charity had 85 employees, of which 23 were paid between £60,000 and £250,000.

 Barts Health NHS Trust provides the helipad facility at The Royal London Hospital and remunerates the doctors seconded to and consultants permanently associated with the service.

 London Ambulance Service employs and remunerates the paramedics seconded to the service.
 London's Air Ambulance is a registered charity (number 801013) and the service is funded through charitable donations and corporate donors.
 The charity also runs a lottery for £1 a week to raise funds for the service, and holds a number of small and large scale fundraising events throughout the year.
-In 2021, it also received £487,000 in government grants.